robert-laws/project-instruction-menu/01_PROJECT-PLAN/01_preliminary-requirements.md

 ## Functionality

-* The website offers the ability to fill out informaton about the instructional request including:
+* The website offers the ability to fill out information about the instructional request including:

+  * title of course
+  * name of the requesting professor
   * date and time of the instruction requested
-  * name of the requesting professor
-  * title of course
+  * length of instruction requested
   * number of students

-* The descriptive instructional option page includes the ability to select one or more discreet instructional choices
+* The class builder page includes the ability to select one or more discreet instructional choices

-* The instructional selections result page will offer the ability to email or print out the details of the instrucitonal session choices
+* The lesson plan review page will offer the ability to submit, email or print out the details of the instructional session choices

 ## Features

-* The descriptive information page will allow users to view detailed information about an instructional item by toggling a hide/show frame
+* The class builder page will allow users to view detailed information about an instructional item

 * Selecting an instructional item will aggregate the total time based on the number of selections made